At a loss on how to use your GIS skills?

 You may have potential as a GIS professional, but to get a job, you also need to pay attention to the technicalities such as making a killer GIS resume and cover letter!

-Here is what you can take away from this repository of golden tips:
+Here is what you can take away from this blog:

 - Provide links for your personal website or portfolio in your contact information section to enhance your chances of getting an interview